Stegodon aurorae: Biozone

 The species lends its name to the biostratigraphic assemblage zone referred to as the "S. aurorae Zone".
-This biozone, from two to one million years ago, includes deer (Elaphurus spp., Cervus sp.) and rhino (Rhinoceros sp.) as species that competed for resources, as well as the predator Falconer's wolf (Canis falconeri).
+This biozone, from two to one million years ago, includes deer (Elaphurus spp., Cervus sp.) and rhino (Rhinoceros sp.) as species that competed for resources, as well as the predatory canine Canis falconeri.

-Faunal succession

-Proboscidean fossils have been recovered from over three hundred and fifty sites in Japan.
-In accordance with the principle of faunal succession, the following sequence has been established: Gomphotherium annectens, Stegolophodon pseudolatidens, Sinomastodon sendaicus, Stegodon miensis, S. protoaurorae, S. aurorae, Mammuthus trogontherii, S. orientalis, Palaeoloxodon naumanni, and M. primigenius.

-Speciation
+Evolution

 Cladistic analysis of cranial characters suggests a close relationship between Stegodon aurorae and Stegodon zdanskyi from northern China.
-S. zdanskyi are thought to have reached Japan over a land bridge in the Early Pliocene, giving rise there to the smaller S. miensis, the earliest of the four stegodontids found in the Japanese archipelago, after isolation from the mainland due to the receding ice.
-The "biostratigraphical gap" between S. miensis (c.
-4–2.9 Ma) and S. aurorae (c.
-2–1 Ma) is filled by S. protoaurorae (c.
-2.9–2 Ma), its speciation perhaps "triggered" by marine transgression, with successive decreases in size an "evolutionary trend".
+S. zdanskyi is thought to have reached Japan over a land bridge in the Early Pliocene, around 5-4 million years ago giving rise there to the smaller S. miensis (c.
+4–2.9 Ma) the earliest of the four stegodontids found in the Japanese archipelago, due to isolation from the mainland.
+S. miensis was then succeed by S. protoaurorae (c.
+2.9–2 Ma), and then S. aurorae (2-1 Ma) The progressive size reduction from S. miensis to S. aurorae is suggested to have been driven marine transgression reducing the land area of the Japanese archipelago.
 The absence of S. aurorae from the fossil record of China and the Korean Peninsula supports the theory of the species arising within the archipelago.

+Following the extinction of Stegodon aurorae around 1 million years ago, it was succeeded in Japan by Stegodon orientalis, which is also known from mainland East Asia, which arrived in the archipelago as a result of a separate migration during the Middle Pleistocene.